13. Driven spin-boson Luttinger liquids

 We study a hybrid quantum system composed of an ion and an electric dipole.
 We show how a trapped ion can be used to measure the small electric field generated by a classical dipole.
 We discuss the application of this scheme to measure the electric dipole moment of cold polar molecules, whose internal state can be controlled with ultrafast laser pulses, by trapping them in the vicinity of a trapped ion

-Photon-mediated qubit interactions in 1D discrete and continous models
+8. Photon-mediated qubit interactions in one-dimensional discrete and continuous models

 In this work we study numerically and analytically the interaction of two qubits in a one-dimensional waveguide, as mediated by the photons that propagate through the guide.
 We develop strategies to assert the Markovianity of the problem, the effective qubit-qubit interactions and their individual and collective spontaneous emission.
 We prove the existence of collective Lamb-shifts that affect the qubit-qubit interactions and the dependency of coherent and incoherent interactions on the qubit separation.
 We also develop the scattering theory associated to these models and prove single photon spectroscopy does probes the renormalized resonances of the single- and multi-qubit models, in sharp contrast with earlier toy models where individual and collective Lamb shifts cancel.